2 Ingredient Easy Fruit Juice Gelatin (No Sugar)

 - Homemade Vanilla Pudding Recipe

 Have you made Homemade Gelatin before?
-What’s your favorite flavor combination?
+What’s your favorite flavor combination

 This Apple Gelatin Recipe was originally published on Little House Living in January 2013.
-It has been updated as of January 2020.
+It has been updated as of February 2025.

 I love the idea.
 It bothers me a little using the gelatin though.
 What exactly is in it?
 My little guy 14 months would love this though